euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 As usual when large data sets are involved, the HDF5 library implements a data blocking concept so called *chunk* which is an application of the divide-conquer paradigm.
 Indeed the data compression as well the efficiency of the data transfer require datasets to be splitted in chunks.
-This feature is a conerstone that open the way to many things.
+This feature is a cornerstone that open the way to many things.
 It permits to only read and write a subset of the dataset so called an *hyperslab*, which provides a way to Python to map concepts such view and broadcasting.
 Moreover it permits to implement a read-ahead and cache mechanism to speedup the data transfer from storage to memory.